christopherwalkerml/Multitool/README.md

 "toggle" shortened as "t". ex: /mt t

-"reload" cannot be shortened.

 Permissions:

 multitool.use (lets the player use the multitool in their hand)

 multitool.command (lets the player execute the multitool commands)

-multitool.reload (lets the player reload the multitool config)

 In-depth knowledge: